 The employer must also consult with the employees’ union or, in the absence of a union, with the chosen representative(s) of the employees.

-Complaints concerning pensions covered by the Pensions Acts should be referred to the Pensions Authority - see 'Where to apply' below.
+Complaints concerning pensions covered by the Pensions Acts should be referred to the Pensions Authority - see 'Where to complain' below.
 Complaints concerning other pensions should be referred as above.

-Further information on the transfer of undertakings is available from Workplace Relations Commission's Information and Customer Service - see 'Where to apply' below.
-The Code of Practice on Employee Involvement in the Workplace as well as an explanatory booklet on the transfer of undertakings (pdf) are available on workplacerelations.ie.
+You can get more information on the transfer of undertakings from Workplace Relations Commission's Information and Customer Service - see 'Where to complain' below.